Our attorneys have been assisting the Clark County

 When one driver injures another, the injured driver may be able to pursue a personal injury claim against the at-fault driver and secure compensation for the resulting damages, such as medical expenses, lost income, property damage, and pain and suffering.
 Auto insurance is mandatory in Nevada and every driver must meet the state’s minimum coverage requirements.
 If an at-fault driver does not have sufficient insurance coverage to completely cover the injured driver’s damages, the injured driver can file a personal injury lawsuit to secure additional compensation.

 Rarely are car accident cases straightforward when it comes to determining liability for the incident.
 Yes, sometimes it is very clear that one driver was completely to blame for the incident.
-However, there are times when even an injured victim in a car accident was partially responsible for the incident.
+However, there are times when even an injured victim in an auto accident was partially responsible for the incident.

 Under the state’s modified comparative negligence laws, a victim will receive reduced compensation based on their percentage of fault.
 For example, if Rebecca is awarded $10,000 in compensation for her whiplash injury after a car accident, but it is determined that she was 10% at fault for the incident, she would receive $9,000 in total compensation.